maroacc/LSTM-padel-video-classification/README.md

 `	$ python train.py 75 2 720 1280`

 10. Save your best model file.
 (For example, lstm-features.hdf5)
+11. Evaluate your model using predict.py.
+It will generate an .xlsx with the confusion matrix and the predictions for each video.

+`	$ python train.py 75 2 720 1280`

-11. Use clasify.py script to clasify your video.
+12. Use clasify.py script to clasify your video.
 Args sequence_length, class_limit, saved_model_file, video_filename

 `	$ python clasify.py 75 2 lstm-features.hdf5 video_file.mp4`

 The result will be placed in result.avi file.

 ## Requirements

+Ignore if you are using Google Colab

 This code requires you have Keras 2 and TensorFlow 1 or greater installed.
 Please see the `requirements.txt` file.
 To ensure you're up to date, run: